phax/ph-jaxb-plugin/README.md

-# ph-jaxb22-plugin
+# ph-jaxb-plugin

-JAXB 2.2 plugin that adds some commonly needed functionality.
+JAXB 4.0 plugin that adds some commonly needed functionality.

-The current version 2.3.2.* is linked against JAXB 2.2.11 (for Java 8) and 2.3.2 (for Java 9+).
+The old version for JAXB 2.2 was called `ph-jaxb22-plugin`

 This project is licensed under the Apache 2 license.